Help is on the way!

 Paying attention to your parent’s emotional well-being is just as important as monitoring their physical health.
 A sudden change in personality or a new-found irritability isn’t something to ignore.
 These shifts can be caused by a variety of factors, from frustration over a loss of independence to the cognitive changes that can accompany aging.
 Recognizing these signs early opens the door to conversations about getting help.
 Professional senior counseling services can provide a safe space for your parent to talk through their feelings and develop healthy coping strategies.
 By staying observant and compassionate, you can help them get the support they need to feel like themselves again.

-Unusual Mood Swings or Irritability
+Sudden Mood Swings or Increased Irritability

 If your parent has become noticeably more irritable, short-tempered, or prone to sudden mood swings, it’s worth paying attention.
 This isn’t always a conscious choice; it can be an outward sign of an internal struggle.
 Frustration with memory lapses, chronic pain, or the inability to do things they once enjoyed can easily manifest as anger or annoyance.
 These emotional shifts can also be a symptom of underlying mental health conditions.
 For many older adults, anxiety disorders don’t always look like worry or panic; sometimes, they look like irritability.
 Acknowledging this behavior as a potential cry for help is the first step toward finding a solution.